mishel123hanna/Housetech/README.md

 ✨ Features

-✅ User Authentication via Firebase — Secure signup/login handled by Firebase Auth ✅ Property Management — Add, edit, delete, and view detailed property listings ✅ Filtering — Filter listings by criteria such as location, price range, and property type ✅ Pagination — Efficient pagination for listing endpoints ✅ Ownership Rules — Users can only modify or delete their own properties (no cross-editing allowed) ✅ Cloud Media Storage (Cloudinary) — Store property images and files on Cloudinary ✅ PostgreSQL Database (Neon) — Cloud-hosted, reliable, and scalable relational database ✅ Admin Dashboard (Django Admin) — Full administrative control over users, properties, and content ✅ Render Deployment — Hosted and deployed on Render for fast, stable, and secure cloud access
+🔐 Authentication & User Management

+Secure user authentication

+User-based access control — only authenticated users can manage listings

+Ownership rules enforced: users cannot edit or delete properties they don’t own

+---

+🏡 Property Management

+Create, update, and delete property listings

+Each listing includes essential details such as title, description, price, address, and images

+Properties are stored and managed through Django’s ORM for reliability and efficiency

+---

+🔍 Filtering & Search

+Advanced filtering for properties based on:

+Location

+Price range

+Property type

+Supports combined query parameters for refined search results

+---

+📄 Pagination

+Efficient pagination system for listing endpoints

+Ensures smooth browsing performance even with large datasets

+---

+⚙️ Admin Dashboard (Django Admin)

+Full-featured Django Admin Panel for managing:

+Users

+Property listings

+Cloudinary media files

+Superusers have complete administrative control

+---

+☁️ Cloud & Database Integrations

+Cloudinary for secure cloud-based image and media storage

+Neon PostgreSQL for fast, scalable, and serverless database hosting

+Render for continuous cloud deployment and hosting

+---

+🔔 Smart Notifications System (Firebase Cloud Messaging)

+Integrated Firebase Cloud Messaging (FCM) for real-time notifications

+Users can add their favorite locations (cities or areas of interest)

+When a new property is added in one of those locations, the system automatically:

+Detects matching listings

+Sends a personalized notification to all interested users

+Keeps users engaged and informed about properties matching their preferences

 ---